Archie Shepp – Bill Dixon Quartet

-Archie Shepp – Bill Dixon Quartet is the debut album by saxophonist Archie Shepp and trumpeter Bill Dixon released on the Savoy label in 1962.
+Archie Shepp – Bill Dixon Quartet is the debut album by the jazz saxophonist Archie Shepp and trumpeter Bill Dixon.
+It was released through Savoy Records in 1963.
 The album features three performances by Shepp & Dixon with Don Moore and Paul Cohen and a version of Ornette Coleman's composition "Peace" with Reggie Workman and Howard McRae.
 The album was also rereleased in 1970 as Peace on the French BYG label, flipping the running order on side two ("Somewhere" followed by "Peace"), and on CD in 2010 as a "unauthorized European" edition on the Free Factory label, using the Savoy title but the BYG running order.

 In his book Free Jazz, author Ekkehard Jost observed that among the things Shepp and Dixon had in common was "the ambition to play a kind of music unburdened by traditional constraints and yet retaining to a great extent the essence of older jazz styles."
 He wrote: "In several ways the quartet recalls the early Ornette Coleman groups.
 First, there is no piano.
 Second, in the general compositional and formal frame of reference and even in certain details of Shepp's improvisations, there is not much difficulty recognizing Coleman as the model...
 Third, as with Coleman, the tunes act principally as emotional triggers and not as determinants of harmony and form.
 The players improvise on a tonal centre..., or on a relatively flexible modal groundwork...
 In both cases a steady swinging beat is present at all times, with no recognizable symptoms of rhythmic dissociation."